 Who are we looking for in a chair?

 This roles is perfect for someone who has proven leadership skills to help guide Prospect Hospice and our board to achieve our strategic aims and priorities.
 Someone with experience of chairing meetings and managing a board or similar group, would be ideal.
 Your confidence will enable you to support and constructively challenge the chief executive, whilst ensuring the board works in partnership with executive staff.

 Our hospice and the majority of our care is in Swindon, which is only an hour train travel from London Paddington.
 Swindon is very accessible from the M4, making this role suitable for people travelling from Bristol or Bath too, taking 20 minutes or less by train.

 With a board meeting held every quarter at the hospice, we’re looking for local applicants as well as further afield.

-If you’re interesting in helping a leading local charity and community hospice care for people at the end of their life, please get in touch.
+If you’re interested in helping a leading local charity and community hospice care for people at the end of their life, please get in touch.

 "Trustees are the people in charge of a charity.
 They help to make the UK the sixth-most giving country in the world.
 They play a vital role, volunteering their time and working together to make important decisions about the charity’s work".

 Our diverse and highly skilled board of trustees who come from the local community, bringing a wealth of experience and networks.
 You can join them where you will broaden your leadership skills, and raise your own profile.